Use a Conservation Easement to Protect Your Property's Future

 The primary advantage of conservation easements is related to taxes.
 Creating an easement can reduce federal and state taxes, including property taxes, capital gains taxes and estate taxes.

 Reducing estate taxes can be particularly important if you have a large or high-value property that you intend to leave to your heirs—a conservation easement could substantially reduce or eliminate the estate tax liability.

 Are There Any Downsides to Easements?

 Yes.
-Conservation easements limit the use of the property for the forseeable future, which can reduce the value of the property in both the long and the short term.
+Conservation easements limit the use of the property for the foreseeable future, which can reduce the value of the property in both the long and the short term.